December 18, 2025 – A mild winter afternoon in a suburban Midwest neighborhood

 "Totally a tease," Liora agreed.
 "Remember that storm last year, right around Christmas?
 Power was out for days.
 I was bundling Mia up like a little burrito just to keep her warm.
 I’m hoping it stays mild a bit longer, though part of me does love a white Christmas for the vibes."

 "The vibes are unbeatable," Johnathan said.
 "Lights, hot chocolate, all that.
-You guys putting up decorations yet?
+Are you guys putting up decorations yet?
 I’ve seen a few houses on the street already going full Griswold."

 "That's awesome," Johnathan said.
 "Five years old?
 That is prime Santa-believing time.
 My niece is that age—spoiled rotten.
 What kind of cookies are we talking about?
 Chocolate chip classics or the fancy stuff?"